ajfisher/building-droids-with-js/slides.md

 zone.
 Let’s wrap a web interface around this light so we can turn it on and off with a click of a button on a page.

-We can’t do this interactively very easily so I’ll show you some code.

-This is a bit of overkill but we’re going to use express and web sockets so it’s a bit more realtime but also it will lay the foundation for what I’ll show you next.
+This is a bit of overkill but we’re going to use express and web sockets so it’s a bit more realtime.

 We set up the socket messages on the server to switch things on and off .
 On the client side all our HTML and JS is doing is just sending messages on